 Cells that are not affected by insulin message are sluggish to bring sugar into the cell.
 Blood sugars stay high longer, and in response, the body makes more insulin.
 With increased insulin, more calories are kept as fat.

-Physical activity helps improve the cells’ ability to utilise glucose.
-This helps the sugar level to be in normal range which further helps clear excess blood sugar that would activate more production of insulin.
+Physical activity helps to improve the cells’ ability to utilise glucose.
+This helps the sugar level to be in a normal range which further helps clear excess blood sugar that would activate more production of insulin.

 Blood sugar and insulin levels in lean individuals usually stay in a healthy range, indifferent of the type or quantity of carbohydrate they eat.
-Unfortunately with so much tasty and high-calories food, most people do not make a concerted effort to stay active and lean.
+Unfortunately, with so much tasty and high-calories food, most people do not make a concerted effort to stay active and lean.

 You must avoid irrelevant anxiety by talking to your doctor about your personal risk for insulin resistance.
-By making a few basic changes in your diet to keep your insulin and blood sugar levels in a robust range, you can make a constructive progress in your health.
+By making a few basic changes in your diet to keep your insulin and blood sugar levels in a robust range, you can make constructive progress in your health.

 You must maintain a healthy weight to control the surplus abdominal weight (the weight that is accumulated around the midsection of the body).
-This weight gain raises insulin resistance, and large consumption of simple sugar contribute calories, resulting to weight gain.
+This weight gain raises insulin resistance, and large consumption of simple sugar contribute calories, resulting in weight gain.

 Stay Active!
 Exercise reduces insulin resistance.
-Research show that active and lean people can consume a higher Glycemic Index (it is used as a measure of the effect of a particular carbohydrate on sugar levels) diet without increased risk of cancer.
+Research shows that active and lean people can consume a higher Glycemic Index (it is used as a measure of the effect of a particular carbohydrate on sugar levels) diet without increased risk of cancer.
 Moving in some way every day is crucial.
 Even a brisk walk can do the trick!